fareoffice/ruby-rpm-el6-centos/README.md

 ## Build the rpm package

-If package needs to be rebuilt for a new ruby version, create a new .spec file based on latest existing ruby2.x.x.spec and update it acordingly.
+If package needs to be rebuilt for a new ruby version, create a new .spec file based on latest existing ruby2.x.x.spec and update it accordingly.

 On a Centos 6 machine (or virtual machine):